vetematts/PlexToolkit/README.md

 1. Sign in at [app.plex.tv](https://app.plex.tv).
 2. Click on any Movie/Show → **⋮** (Three Dots) → **Get Info**.
 3. Click **View XML** at the bottom.
-4. In the browser URL, copy the string after `X-Plex-Token=`.
+4. Look at the URL in your browser's address bar.
+Copy the token string found after `X-Plex-Token=` (it is usually at the very end of the URL).

 **Plex URL:**
 1. Open Plex in your browser.